 - Model applicability – multiple methods to assess with scores and graphics.

-We have used the software in many projects to date including:
+We have used the software in many collaborative projects to date including:

 - Estrogen receptor – worked with a major US consumer product company to collate public ER data and use Assay Central to deliver models.